dcparker/temporals/README.markdown

 	t5 = TimePoint.parse("1st Thursdays at 4-5pm and 1st - 4th of March at 2-3:30pm") # first thursday of every month, forever, from 4 to 5 pm; also 2 to 3:30 pm on the 1st, 2nd, 3rd, and 4th of March (every year!)
 	t6 = TimePoint.parse("2pm Fridays in January 2009 and Thursdays in 2009") # default duration of ONE of the most specific piece mentioned: 2-3pm every friday in January of '09, and also all day every thursday all year in 2009

-From that most complex one above, see how TimePoint#include? works:
+From that last one above, see how TimePoint#include? works:
 	t6.include?(Time.parse('2009-02-05 19:00:00')) => true
 	t6.include?(Time.parse('2009-01-09 2:31pm')) => true
 	t6.include?(Time.parse('February 5, 2010')) => false